Builder’s Risk Insurance: What Is It, What Does It Cover And Should You Get It?

 - Workmanship and materials

-There is additional coverage that property owners can consider when selecting an insurance provider.
-Because every project and every policy is different, some companies allow you to customize your policy to fit your needs.
+If your policy does not provide the full coverage you need, you can enhance your policy with coverage add-ons.
+Add-ons vary by provider, so shopping around will help you understand how you can cover different assets and liabilities.
+In addition, because every project and every policy is different, some companies allow you to customize your policy to fit your needs.
 Common add-ons and extensions include protection for:

 - Flood damage